sqrew/tunes/book/src/experimental/gpu_fft.md

 A production-quality GPU FFT implementation featuring:

-- ✅ **Cooley-Tukey radix-2 DIT algorithm** in WGSL compute shaders
+- **Cooley-Tukey radix-2 DIT algorithm** in WGSL compute shaders
-- ✅ **GPU-accelerated bit-reversal** kernel
+- **GPU-accelerated bit-reversal** kernel
-- ✅ **Correct implementation** with zero error vs reference (rustfft)
+- **Correct implementation** with zero error vs reference (rustfft)
-- ✅ **Comprehensive validation** suite across multiple FFT sizes
+- **Comprehensive validation** suite across multiple FFT sizes
-- ✅ **Full forward/inverse FFT** support
+- **Full forward/inverse FFT** support

 The implementation is mathematically correct and well-tested.
-It just isn't faster for this use-case.
+However, it does not provide performance benefits for this use case.

 ---